panorauma/ODCdqaFunctions/README.md

 `ODCdqaFunctions` packages the backend logic of [ODCdqa](https://github.com/panorauma/ODCdqa) as an R package.
 This R package is aimed towards technical users or those who require modularity, reproducability, or batch processing.

-> Note: This R package does not install Python nor the required libraries for the EDA Report.
+> Note: This R package does not install Python nor the required libraries for the EDA Report
+>
+> Refer back to [ODCdqa](https://github.com/panorauma/ODCdqa) for vignettes, examples, tests

 ### To install